-The Project Management Templates for Excel I use to manage high-stakes projects (all in Excel)
+These are the Project Management Excel Spreadsheets I use EVERY DAY to manage high-stakes projects

 None of the companies I worked for provided any PM applications that would simplify the planning and ongoing project tracking.
 I never regarded this as a limitation.
 In fact, had I asked for a Microsoft Project license, I would probably have gotten one.

 But I was totally okay with managing my projects entirely within Excel.
 The projects generally were big IT implementations such as SAP migration projects.
 Nothing small, but million-dollar projects!

 Hi, I'm Adrian, founder and CEO of Tactical Project Manager

 I have been managing projects in the corporate sector for more than 10 years.
 Mostly large IT implementations such as SAP rollouts but also finance, engineering and logistics projects involving a diverse group of team members located in different timezones.
 In 2017 I started Tactial Project Manager to share the strategies and tools that enabled me to deliver intense projects with success.
 Read more about my story

 As the founder of Tactical Project Manager, I’m in touch with project managers from basically any industry, and it’s interesting to see how widespread Microsoft Excel is among project managers.
 It’s fair to say that Excel is the most popular project management tool, for good reason I believe.

 Managing projects in Excel is a great choice

 A major part of our job as Project Managers is to organize information: We need to break down large complex activities into smaller achievable steps.
 We need to track dates and tasks on a detailed level.

 We also heavily work with numbers, whether it’s when planning out the project budget or for benchmarking our projects against others.
 We need to generate visual graphs for those numbers so that we can share financial data in an executive-friendly format.
 We need to do all those things – organizing information, mathematics, data visualization – and this is exactly what Excel does better than any other tool!